KumoCorp/kumomta/docs/changelog/main.md

   data file(s).
 * Changing the `max_ready` value for a ready queue no longer requires waiting for the queue to be reaped before it will take effect.
+* When connecting to single-node redis, the username and password were ignored.